oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 ### Cleaning up

-This is the end of the lab, let's stop the running images
+This is the end of this section of the lab, let's stop the running images

 - Open a new terminal window
 - Stop the Storefront and Stockmanager apps: